bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Some of us in fact went to the Chord, and found nothing of particular interest there.

 Now stuck, I swapped onto a bunch of different puzzles again.
 First I tried [A Map And A Shade (Or Four)](https://www.two-pi-noir.agency/puzzles/a_map_and_a_shade_or_four), which we knew the basic gist of (four color map theorem) but kept running into contradictions when trying to apply it to a world map, no matter what we tried.
+(I would later learn, after it had been solved by others, that it was a map of the US, to my dismay at not realizing this sooner.)

 I then peeked at [Absolutely Not Balderdash](https://www.two-pi-noir.agency/puzzles/absolutely_not_balderdash).
 Recognizing each set contained a surprisingly uniform distribution of rare letters, I guessed it was Scrabble-related and took a letter count of each to confirm this theory.
 I then answered a few clues and then realized those, too, were scrabble-distribution.